Harshita-06-hub/toxicity-ml-safety-pipeline/README.md

 Perform explainability, failure analysis, and applicability domain assessment.

-Key Results & Insights
+Key Results & Insights:
-Naïve Accuracy Is Dangerous
+Naïve Accuracy Is Dangerous-
 A model predicting “Non-Toxic” for all molecules achieves ~93% accuracy while missing all toxic compounds.

-Recall–Precision Trade-off Is Necessary
+Recall–Precision Trade-off Is Necessary-
 Lowering the decision threshold significantly reduces False Negatives at the cost of increased False Positives—an acceptable trade-off in early drug screening.

-Trust Boundaries Matter
+Trust Boundaries Matter-
 Model confidence alone is insufficient.
 Predictions for molecules outside the training chemical space must be rejected regardless of probability.

-Limitations & Future Work
+Limitations & Future Work:
 This study focuses on a single benchmark dataset (ClinTox) and a classical linear model to emphasize interpretability and safety analysis.
 Future extensions may include: